 Fire Stations 1, 2, and 3 are closed to the public, including the meeting room at Fire Station 3.

-No discovery will be prepared in the next two weeks as we adjust to our new work constraints.
-In the meantime you may request discovery by going to our Defendant Information page.
+Currently, City Hall remains closed to the public.
+During this time you may request discovery by going to our Defendant Information page.
 Click on Discovery Request and complete the form.
 We will complete your discovery request and mail it to you as soon as we are able.
 While City Hall is closed, there will be no charge for discovery or postage.

 Building Division is currently closed to the Public.
 Office staff is working remotely.

-Inspections will continue as normal, please either call 406.582.2374 or go to the Click2Gov site: https://bozn-egov.aspgov.com/Click2GovBP/index.html to schedule your inspection electronically.
+Inspections will continue as normal, please either call 406.582.2374 or go to the Click2Gov site.
+To schedule your inspection electronically.
 Inspection request cut off time remains 4:00pm for next business day inspections.

 We will be allowing stand-alone (hot water heater, service updates, roof, etc) applications to be submitted electronically (instructions are located under “Guides” on our home page) or you can email firstname.lastname@example.org for instructions.